chivesz/sc-autobot/README.md

 # sc-autobot
 Version 0.2

-Tested with ubuntu 16.04 LTS
+Tested with ubuntu 16.04 LTS.

 This script will update all applications, download the solarcoin-qt wallet, as well as its dependencies, then automatically install and run solarcoin-qt.
 It comes with aboslutely no warranty, and is licensed under GNU Public License 3.0.
 You may modify/share this code.
 Use at your own risk.